-Wandering the narrow medieval streets of the gothic quarter (Barrio Gótico) is a great way to spend an afternoon in Barcelona.
-You’ll find lots of things to do here including bars, restaurants and of course, Barcelona’s Cathedral.
+Wandering the narrow medieval streets of the Gothic Quarter (Barrio Gótico) is a great way to spend an afternoon in Barcelona.
+This area is home to many bars and restaurants including some of the best foodie spots in Barcelona.

 Top Tip: If visiting Barcelona Cathedral, ensure you wear appropriate clothing else you won’t be allowed in.
 Men will need to wear long trousers and women will need a top that covers their shoulders.

 On a summers day, Barcelona’s biggest and most central park is a hive of activity making it a great place to escape the hustle and bustle of the city and soak up the sun.

 The park is home to Barcelona’s zoo, a lake, several museums, the Catalan Parliament and a large fountain.

 Another of Gaudis designs, Park Güell is located on the outskirts of Barcelona and makes for a great trip.